Optimal frame designs for multitasking devices with weight restrictions: Introduction

 \pausa The paper is organized as follows.
 In Section \ref{sec2} we recall the notion of majorization together with some fundamental results about this pre-order.
 We also include some notions and results related with finite frame theory and convex potentials.
-In Section \ref{sec3} we formalize the notion of $(\alpha\coma m)$-weight partitions, $(\alpha\coma d)$-designs and describe in detail our main goals.
-In Section \ref{sec main results} we give a detailed description of our main results, that include the existence of (universal) optimal designs.
-In order to show this last result, we point out the existence of some special designs; the proof of the existence of such special designs is presented in Section \ref{sec constr de pesos optimos}.
-In Section \ref{WF} we establish some properties of the water-filling construction for vectors; in Section \ref{sec algo consII} we describe a recursive algorithm (based on the water-filling technique) that computes a particular $(\alpha\coma m)$-weight partition.
-In Section \ref{sec constr de pesos optimos} we show that this particular $(\alpha\coma m)$-weight partition give rise to the special designs whose existence was claimed in Section \ref{sec main results}.
-In Section \ref{Spectral monotonicity} we obtain some further properties of the optimal $(\alpha\coma d)$-designs.
-The paper ends with Section \ref{sec ejems}, in which we present several numerical examples that exhibit the properties of the optimal $(\alpha\coma d)$-designs computed with a finite step algorithm.
+In Section \ref{sec3} we formalize the notion of $(\alpha\coma \dd)$-designs and describe in detail our main goals.
+In Section \ref{sec main results} we state and prove our main results, that include an effective characterization of the existence of $(\alpha,\,\dd)$-designs with prescribed spectral structure as well as the existence of (universal) optimal designs.
+The paper ends with Section \ref{sec ejems}, in which we present some general comments about the problems we studied, and several numerical examples that exhibit the properties of the optimal $(\alpha\coma \dd)$-designs computed with a finite step algorithm.